8ctopus/php-sandbox/README.md

 ## Xdebug debugger

 This repository is configured to debug php code in Visual Studio Code.
 To start debugging, open the VSCode workspace then select `Run > Start debugging` then open the site in the browser.
+The default config is to stop on entry which stops at the first line in the file.
+To only stop on breakpoints, set `stopOnEntry` to `false` in `.vscode/launch.json`.

-For other IDEs, set the Xdebug debugging port to 9001.
+For other IDEs, set the Xdebug debugging port to `9001`.

-To troubleshoot debugger issues, check the `log\xdebug.log` file.
+To troubleshoot debugger issues, check the `docker/log/xdebug.log` file.

-If `host.docker.internal` does not resolve within the container, update the xdebug client host within `etc\php\conf.d\xdebug.ini` to the docker host ip address.
+If `host.docker.internal` does not resolve within the container, update the xdebug client host within `docker/etc/php/conf.d/xdebug.ini` to the docker host ip address.

 ```ini
 xdebug.client_host = 192.168.65.2